 I do not recommend buying single stocks to beginners because this can be gamble without proper skills.
 However, there is a way to do this risk free.

 If you sign-up to Freetrade via my link, you will be given a free share worth up to £200.
 Freetrade is an app that allows you to buy basic shares for free.
-To get your free mystery share, all you have to do is sign-up, confirm that you are/are not a US tax resident and make a deposit (£1 is sufficient).
-000
+To get your free mystery share, all you have to do is sign-up, confirm that you are/are not a US tax resident, and make a deposit (£2 are sufficient).

 Freetrade is a great way to start investing as it is beginner friendly and free to use.